AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/project/batch_norm.md

 +++
 # Project title.
-title = "Internal Project"
+title = "Towards Understanding Regularization in Normalization Layers in Deep Neural Networks"

 # Date this page was created.
-date = 2016-04-27T00:00:00
+date = 2019-05-01T00:00:00

 # Project summary to display on homepage.
-summary = "An example of using the in-built project page."
+summary = "Compared the regularization effect of batch normalization, layer normalization, instance normalization, group normalization and dropout using Convolutional Neural Nets on CIFAR-10 dataset"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`